LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** True

 **Description:** A binary True/False to indicate whether the method is affected by weather.
-If true surveys/screening occurs regardless of weather for scheduled visits.
+If true, surveys occur regardless of weather for scheduled visits.
+Can be used to isolate for the impact of other variables but should be considered for simulations that inform decision making.

 **Notes on acquisition:** No data acquisition required.